AdobeDocs/analytics-platform.en/help/data-views/create-dataview2.md

 [!UICONTROL No Value Options] settings are analogous to [!UICONTROL Unspecified] or [!UICONTROL None] values in reporting.
 In the data views UI, on a component-by-component basis, you can decide how you want these values to be treated in reporting.
 You can also rename [!UICONTROL No value] to something that better suits your environment, such as [!UICONTROL Null], [!UICONTROL Not set], or others.

->[!NOTE]
->
->When you change this field to a custom value, the custom value will be treated as a legitimate string value.
-Therefore, if you enter the value "Red" into this field, any instances of the string "Red" appearing in the data itself will also roll under the same line item that you have specified.

 Also note that whatever you specify in this field can be used for special UI treatment of the [!UICONTROL No Value] line item in reporting as stated in the [!UICONTROL No Value Options] setting.

 ![](assets/no-value-options.png)